hendrasutanto/commercial-workshops/series-getting-started-with-cc/workshop-predictive-ai/README.md

 2. Now that you have an environment, click **Create Cluster**.

-> **Note:** Confluent Cloud clusters are available in 3 types: Basic, Standard, and Dedicated.
+> **Note:** Confluent Cloud clusters are available in 5 types: Basic, Standard, Enterprise, Dedicated, and Freight.
 Basic is intended for development use cases so you will use that for the workshop.
 Basic clusters only support single zone availability.
-Standard and Dedicated clusters are intended for production use and support Multi-zone deployments.
+The other type of clusters are intended for production use and support Multi-zone deployments.
 If you are interested in learning more about the different types of clusters and their associated features and limits, refer to this [documentation](https://docs.confluent.io/current/cloud/clusters/cluster-types.html).

 3. Chose the **Basic** cluster type.